zadahmed/g6-technical-test/README.md

-# pulse-survey-example
+# survey-example

-Example pulse survey for technical test - not a real project.
+Example staff survey for technical test - not a real project.

 In advance of the technical test, clone this repo.